Bira/octopus-carnival/_posts/2022-08-03-merging-weapon-skills.md

 there's no penalty for using the off hand and the user gets fencing parries.

 In my experience, "knife expert" PCs always went for Main-Gauche anyway.
-People who dropped a point in Knife as a back-up skill almost never ende up using it, so they can just drop a point in this one instead.
+People who dropped a point in Knife as a back-up skill almost never ended up using it, so they can just drop a point in this one instead.

 The Jutte and the Sai get both a +2 for disarm attempts and fencing parries